 Daniel Kent, MD

 Dan's hometown is Los Gatos, California, in the San Francisco Bay Area.
 Dan obtained his BA from the University of California at Los Angeles, majoring in International Development Studies and minoring in Spanish.
 During college, he worked for Physicians for Social Responsibility and Amigos de las Americas.
 Between college and medical school, he worked at PEAK Surgical and Medtronic.
 Dan obtained his MD from Albany Medical College, where he received the Scholastic Excellence Award, the Tompkins Alumni Scholarship, and was elected to the Gold Humanism Honor Society and AOA.
 He was the co-founder and co-President of the Albany Medical College Global Health Interest Group, co-President of the Students for a National Health Program, and served as a member of the Executive Board of the IMANA Clinic, a free clinic serving local immigrants and refugees.
 His surgical interests include trauma, vascular surgery, surgical innovation, and global health.
 Dan enjoys music, surfing, and woodworking.

-Jennifer Li, MD
+Jennifer Pan, MD

-University of Pittsburgh School of Medicine
+University of Illinois College of Medicine

 Jennifer's hometown is Chicago and she completed her undergraduate studies at MIT with a BS in Materials Science and Engineering (Course 3), working in the Langer Lab, and also studied at Oxford.
 While at MIT, Jennifer volunteered in a program to encourage STEM careers for girls.
 Jennifer received her MD from the University of Illinois College of Medicine, where she was active on the Student Wellness and Resilience Committee of the Student Council, serving as Chair of this committee.
 Her research has ranged from biomaterials science to clinical research.
 Jennifer's hobbies include yoga and traveling.